 From the north parking area across from the fruit stand, follow the dirt road which parallels the highway until you reach the path leading down to the beach.

 From the south parking area, go to the north end of the lot (near the trash cans), cross the railroad tracks and follow the trail.
 See a photo of the trail on the next page.

-The path is steep and eroded and you may be more comfortable going down it if you wear some good shoes.
-Watch for poison oak, which can give allergic folks a rash even after it's dropped all its leaves.
+The path is steep and eroded, and you may be more comfortable going down it if you wear good shoes with soles that grip.